 As Elgin wakes from a centuries-long sleep, it’s to the memory of danger and loss.
 Even in the confusion of re-animation, he wonders if this time she’ll be there.
 But then he remembers the mysterious Visitor and the perilous mission that took Frances from him, and darkness closes in again.
 Even so, there’s always the hope that this time will be different, that they will have found a way.
 It was always like this.
 Hope would always rise again, no matter how often it was struck down.

 Green Comet and its sequels are released under a Creative Commons Attribution and Share-Alike license (CC-BY-SA.)
 They’re available in various formats, including audio, on the Downloads Page.
-For Kindle, use the Unglue.it, the OpenBooks or the Pronoun links in the sidebar.
+For Kindle, use the Unglue.it or Pronoun links in the sidebar.

 How it happened

-Publishing meant learning how to convert the story to ebook formats, making sure that they were presentable, and adding pictures when I learned that people expect ebooks to have “covers.”
+Publishing meant learning how to convert the story to ebook formats, making sure that they were presentable, and creating and adding covers.
 Then there was the matter of recording, editing and packaging the audio book.
 A whole new set of skills.
 Finally I had to learn how to create and manage a website, so Green Comet would have a place to live on the Internet.
 Fortunately I enjoy learning.

 I hope you have as much fun reading Green Comet as I had writing it.